Fire bucket from St. Jørgen’s Hospital. Photo: Bergen City Museum.

 Wax models

-There are a number of wax models in the Armauer Hansen Commemorative Room that show the typical symptoms and physical effects of leprosy.
+There are a number of wax models in the Armauer Hansen Commemorative Rooms that show the typical symptoms and physical effects of leprosy.
 Such wax models or moulages became common in the late 19th century and were often used in connection with teaching.

 Read more